ndeans/OPP-UserScripts/README.md

 The object here was to just get it working... which it does.
 I have not spent the time to refactor tp make the code exemplary.

+---

 6/3/2024 - Added a new script...
 OPP-Extractor.
 This is a complete rebuild of the previous script.
 At this point, OPP-Extractor.js is the valid script the previous scripts are no longer viable.

+11/22/25 - Chrome updates causing scripts to break...
+I've been running version 7 of the script successfully for the past year.
+So, I need to make fixes for a version 8.